 SYSTEMS OF THE BODY –

 The systems of the body entail their own organs, glands or parts that work in conjunction with each system.
 During, and following, a reflexology session, these systems (Skeletal, Nervous, Respitory, Degestive, Muscular, Circulatory, Endocrine, Immune, Lumphatic, Reproductive and Urinary) work more in balance with each other.
-Here’s an outline of the systems of the body allows for better networking between the systems.
+The increased circulation of every part of the body allows for better networking between the systems.

 We do not diagnose.
 We are merely facilitators of the movement of energy, understanding that the better the movement of energy is in the body, the better position it is to heal.